karimsiala/mujoco_web/README.md

 * Downloads all required packages.
 * Applies necessary patches to the source code.
 * Compiles MuJoCo web into WebAssembly including all libraries.
-* Install the binary into the dist folder.
+* Install the binary into the /public/wasm/ folder.

 ### Key Steps in the Build Process: